Become an Aviation Mechanic

 How much time am I allowed to complete the Aviation Mechanic knowledge tests?

 A. You are allowed up to two hours, each, to complete the Aviation Maintenance Technician (general, airframe, and powerplant) knowledge tests.
-You may refer to the FAA Airman Knowledge Testing Matrix for additional information.
+You may refer to the FAA Airman Knowledge Testing Matrix (PDF)for additional information.

 Can I take the AMT knowledge test(s) at night or during the weekend?